prasanthc41m/switch-x11-wayland/README.md

 # GNOME Default Session Switch
 A GNOME Shell extension that adds a X11 or Wayland session indicator to the top panel.
-The extention allows the user to switch default session between X11 and Wayland.
+This extention allows the user to switch default session between X11 and Wayland.

 ![alt text](img/screenshot.png)